 We have low overheads as the courts in which we operate donate our office space and utilities.
 Our reliance on volunteers to deliver our core activities allows us to keep staff numbers low, ensuring we can support each client for just £32.
 This represents a model that is both cost-effective and scalable.
 Our volunteering opportunities allow us to draw the whole community into our service, creating social inclusion and skills development opportunities.

 We continue to believe that no one should face court alone, and are looking to develop ways to support more people through court.
 Please contact firstname.lastname@example.org if you would like to get involved.

 'I have a mental health problem and when I arrived I was overwhelmed and did not think I would be able to cope.
-Jasmine made it possible to get through the day.
+Volunteer made it possible to get through the day.
 A big thank you!'

 'We meet people from all walks of life and help them solve their problems.'

 'The charity's volunteers often defuse angry or tense situations.
 On some occasions, LiPs told me they would have left the court out of anger if the charity's volunteers hadn’t encouraged them to stay and follow the hearing through.
 This makes the situation for the judges easier.'